Maya-Claveau/pp5-kosmo-creations/README.md

 ## **Testing**

-Details regarding Testing include Code Validation can be found in a separate file [here](link to the TESTing.md)
+Details regarding Testing include Code Validation can be found in a separate file [TESTING.md](TESTING.md)

 ---